26.12.2024 valid documentation

 Length of comparable time series / CC2

-The time series data of the total data of the income distribution statistics are comparable for the years 1995 to 2022, altogether 27 years in 2022.
-There are small differences in the formation of data between the years 1995 to 2009 and 2010 to 2022.
+The time series data of the total data of the income distribution statistics are comparable for the years 1995-.
+There are some differences in the formation of data between the years 1995 to 2009 and 2010-.

-The time series data of the sample data of the income distribution statistics are comparable from 1987 to 2022, altogether 35 years.
+The time series data of the sample data of the income distribution statistics are comparable from 1987 onwards.
 In addition, some data are comparable for 1966, 1971, 1976, 1981 and 1986.
 The comparability of the sample data time series of the income distribution statistics is good for 1993 to 2018 and for the main income items relatively good from 1993 backwards to earlier statistical reference years.

 Coherence - cross domain